microsoft/AL-Go/Scenarios/CustomizingALGoForGitHub.md

 If you have have customizations you want to apply to multiple repositories, you might want to consider using an indirect template.
 An indirect template is really just an AL-Go repository (which can be customized), which you use as a template repository for your repositories.
 This way, you can control your scripts, jobs or steps in a central location, potentially for specific purposes.

 > \[!NOTE\]
 > Indirect templates can be public or private.
+If you are using a private indirect template, AL-Go for GitHub will use the GhTokenWorkflow secret for downloading the template during Update AL-Go System Files and check for updates.

 Repository and project settings from the indirect template will also be applied to the new repository during update AL-Go System Files, unless the setting already exists in the repository being updated.

 > \[!NOTE\]
-> CustomALGoSystemFiles will NOT be copied from the indirect template, they will be applied there and UnusedALGoSystemFiles will be merged.
+> UnusedALGoSystemFiles and CustomALGoSystemFiles will NOT be copied from the indirect template, they will be applied during Update AL-Go System Files.

 > \[!TIP\]
 > The recommended way to create a new repository based on your indirect AL-Go template is to create a new repository based on [AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) or [AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource), create a GhTokenWorkflow secret and then run the `Update AL-Go System Files` workflow with your indirect template specified.